nabu-platform/glue/README.md

 The difference between the two is that on the first line, the value is always assigned but on the second line it is only assigned if it doesn't exist yet.
 These "optional assignments" are also used to detect the input parameters of a script.
 They are assigned in the order that they are detected so don't move them too much.
 Additionally it is best practice to put these optional input parameters at the top of a script for easy readability.
+On the to do list is to (optionally) support named parameters that bypass the order of the parameters.

 ## Comments